olgakvap/TI_Assessment/readMe.txt

+Framework : Cypress, JavaScript

 1. Introduction

   Trello is an online tool for managing projects and personal tasks.
-  The purpose of this test cases is to test and validate the functionality of the Trello’s features.
+  The purpose of this E2E tests is to test and validate the functionality of the Trello’s features like create new board and new list.

 2. Software requirement: